 If you don’t qualify for federal forgiveness programs, there are still ways to make your student loan repayment more manageable.

-If you have private student loans, one of the best ways to do this is by refinancing — this gives you a new interest rate, a new repayment timeline and a new monthly payment.
-If you qualify for a significantly lower interest rate, you could save money month-to-month and over the life of your loan.
+If you have private student loans, one of the best ways to do this is by refinancing.
+This gives you a new interest rate, a new repayment timeline and a new monthly payment.
+If you qualify for a lower interest rate, you could save a significant amount over the life of your loan.

 You might also consider asking for deferment or forbearance of your student loans, which temporarily pause payments.